 At this point the camshaft "keys" will line up and be facing each other.
 NOTE: the larger holes should be on the inside and the small holes should be pointing out.

-9. You want to make sure that the crankshaft does not move so remove the access plug from the engine and install the crankshaft holder tool.
+9. You want to make sure that the crankshaft does not move so remove the plastic access plug from the engine and install the crankshaft holder tool.
 Access plug is on the driver side bottom of the engine (right under the engine mount).
+Note: The 12V 2.8L (1997 and below) engine has a crankshaft position sensor in that location instead of a plastic plug.
+Remove the sensor and install the tool in the same spot.